AyaAshrafSABER/EmployeesManagementSoftware/README.md

 3. Employees average evaluation based upon their cumulative tasks evaluation
 4. Ability to update or delete any entity in the app

+### Usage
+To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

+### Perequisties
+Target API version: 21+

 # Development & Contribution